HomeTop HeadlinesRFK Jr. Nomination Takes a Wild Turn

 RFK Jr. Nomination Takes a Wild Turn

-Kennedy Jr., known as RFK, Jr., secretly recorded over 60 conversations with his second wife, Mary Richardson Kennedy, during their contentious divorce proceedings before she died in 2012, according to documents and audio recordings obtained by Mother Jones magazine.
+Robert F. Kennedy Jr. secretly recorded over 60 conversations with his second wife, Mary Richardson Kennedy, during their contentious divorce proceedings before she died in 2012, according to documents and audio recordings obtained by Mother Jones magazine.

-The revelation comes as RFK, Jr., now a nominee for Secretary of Health and Human Services under the Trump administration, faces intense scrutiny.
+The revelation comes as Kennedy, now a former presidential candidate and nominee for Secretary of Health and Human Services under the Trump administration, faces intense scrutiny.
 The recordings, which may have violated California’s two-party consent law in at least one instance, document Richardson’s emotional distress and multiple attempts at reconciliation that Kennedy rebuffed while pressing for divorce completion.

-He reportedly utilized the recordings to create a 60-page affidavit detailing his claims and allegations against his wife.
+He reportedly utilized the recordings to create a 60-page affidavit detailing his claims and allegations against Mary Richardson Kennedy.
 The document outlined various aspects of their contentious divorce, including disputes over their relationship, accusations of misconduct, and efforts to support his case.

 Her counterclaim also accused Kennedy of waging a “scorched earth” campaign against her.
 Two months after preparing her rebuttal, which was never filed in court, Richardson died by suicide at her home in Bedford, New York, in May 2012.

-The emergence of these recordings coincided with Kennedy’s Senate testimony on Wednesday, January 29, 2025, where Senator Michael Bennet of Colorado questioned him about promoting various conspiracy theories.
+The emergence of these recordings coincides with Kennedy’s Senate testimony on Wednesday, January 29, 2025, where Sen. Michael Bennet of Colorado questioned him about promoting various conspiracy theories.
 During the Senate Finance Committee hearing, Bennet pressed Kennedy about his history of making unsubstantiated claims about topics ranging from COVID-19 to Lyme disease, forcing Kennedy to acknowledge spreading conspiracy theories.

 Over the decades, the Kennedy family has been associated with numerous political, personal, and legal scandals.
 President John F. Kennedy’s tenure was marred by allegations of extramarital affairs, most notably with actress Marilyn Monroe, which have been widely reported and discussed.
-In 1969, Senator Edward “Ted” Kennedy was involved in the Chappaquiddick incident, where he drove off a bridge, resulting in the drowning death of his passenger, Mary Jo Kopechne.
-His failure to promptly report the accident led to widespread criticism and legal consequences.
+In 1969, Senator Edward “Ted” Kennedy was involved in the Chappaquiddick incident, where he drove off a bridge, resulting in the drowning death of Mary Jo Kopechne; his failure to promptly report the accident led to widespread criticism and legal consequences.

 Latest Articles